-There are some things that parents absolutely shouldn’t do when it comes to applying for college.
-These are areas where parental involvement can either harm your teen’s chances or rob them of the full experience of achieving this milestone (mostly) on their own.
+There are some things that parents and guardians absolutely shouldn’t do when it comes to applying for college.
+These are areas where your involvement can either harm your teen’s chances or rob them of the full experience of achieving this milestone (mostly) on their own.

 Avoid ghostwriting the essay.
 Can you help with brainstorming topics?
 Yes.
 Provide feedback and proofreading?
 Of course.
 Should you insist on a topic or rewrite sections?
 Absolutely not.
-Besides being unfair to your child who deserves this chance to highlight who they are, college admissions pros can spot this from a mile away — and it will not help.
+Besides being unfair to your student who deserves this chance to highlight who they are, college admissions pros can spot this from a mile away — and it will not help.

 Offer suggestions, not edicts.
-You and your teen may have different takes on various aspects of the colleges he or she is considering, their field of study, etc. Your thoughts have value, but so do theirs – and they will have to live with them.
+You and your teen may have different takes on various aspects of the colleges they're considering, their field of study, etc. Your thoughts have value, but so do theirs — and they'll have to live with them.
 For example, maybe your kid is gaga over the beautiful campus they saw at their last college visit but didn’t ask about the school’s alarming crime stats.
 Hear them out about what they liked, acknowledge that, then share your concerns.
-If you want your child to respect your perspective, you must show similar respect for theirs.
+If you want them to respect your perspective, you have to show respect for theirs, too.

-Do not contact the college admissions team, teachers writing letters of recommendation or any other professional to advocate for your kid.
-Not only are you robbing your teen of the chance to learn how to do this themselves, it is more likely to backfire.
-If your child can’t handle even the application process, how can a college admissions officer expect them to handle a rigorous college education?
+Do not contact the college admissions team, teachers writing recommendation letters, or any other professional to advocate for your kid.
+Not only are you robbing your teen of the chance to learn how to do this themselves, it's likely to backfire.
+If your student can’t handle even the application process, how can a college admissions officer expect them to handle a rigorous college education?

 Applying to colleges is stressful and a lot of work.
 For both of you.
-But just like every other stage of parenting, you can get through it with some love and patience.
+But just like every other stage of raising a kid, you can get through it with some love and patience.